msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.22.1 =
+* Security fix: Relevanssi had a vulnerability where anyone could access the search logs and click logs.
+The log export is now protected.

 = 4.22.0 =
 * New feature: New filter hook `relevanssi_searchform_dropdown_args` filters the arguments for `wp_dropdown_categories()` in search forms.
 * Changed behaviour: Search form shortcode taxonomy dropdowns are now sorted alphabetically and not by term ID.